Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Experiments with Real Data

 We match project locations to the corresponding ADM2-level administrative regions, roughly equivalent to districts or municipalities.
 For a given funder-sector pair (e.g., Health projects funded by the World Bank), we identify all ADM2 regions containing at least one relevant intervention site.
 We then consider villages surveyed in the downstream DHS data within those regions, 3 to 8 years after the intervention, as the treated group.
 Villages in the same surveys, but outside the treated ADM2 regions, serve as controls.

-For each funder-sector combination, we estimate the average treatment effect as the difference in mean outcomes between treated/control villages.
+For each funder-sector combination, we estimate the average treatment effect as the difference in mean outcomes between treated/control villages, for simplicity.
 We compute this using both observed IWI values and the model-predicted (and correction-adjusted) IWI values.
+The former provides a benchmark estimate using labeled data, while the latter evaluates the debiasing methods applied to predictions.

 \paragraph{Causal Results.} See Figure \ref{fig:combined_experiment} for results.
 Each point is a causal study.
 While the $x$-axis shows what would have happened when using the label $Y_i$ in these studies, the $y$-axis shows the corresponding causal effect using $\hat{Y_i}$ with its corresponding adjustment approach.
 Orange lines check the correlation among these data.
 A score of one is perfect.
 The analysis shows that Tweedie's correction (panel \textit{d}) comes close to this desiderata, with a correlation of $0.998$; and it does so with the lowest MAE of $0.57$.
 Had we used the naive predictions (panel \textit{a}), the correlation would be $0.958$ and the MAE would be $0.69$.
 Assuming the PPI set up, with 10\% fresh data available, we would have achieved a $0.981$; and it does so with the lowest MAE of $0.73$.
 The PPI performance is, however, a function of available data in the downstream, and panel \textit{f} shows that with increasing fresh data, the PPI correction will outperform our Tweedie.
-But PPI is fresh-data hungry, and thus, this approach would come at a cost of deploying more costly surveys in Africa---costing downstream teams millions of USD \cite{depieuchon2025benchmarkingdebiasingmethodsllmbased}.
+However, since PPI demands substantial amounts of such data, this method would necessitate costly new surveys, resulting in large expenditures for downstream teams \citep{depieuchon2025benchmarkingdebiasingmethodsllmbased}.